A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Introduction

 Finally, we summarize the main contributions of this survey as follows:

-\begin{itemize}[leftmargin=*] \item \textbf{Shifting to a Data Perspective for Comprehensive Evaluation} Unlike existing literature that primarily focuses on the model perspective, our work distinguishes itself by directly adopting a data perspective, which we term \textbf{LLM Data Auditor}.
+\begin{itemize}[leftmargin=*] \item \textbf{Shifting to a Data Perspective for Comprehensive Evaluation} Unlike existing literature that primarily focuses on the model perspective, our work distinguishes itself by directly adopting a data perspective, which we call the \textbf{LLM Data Auditor}.
 This survey is structured around data, starting with data generation using LLMs, followed by an introduction to the evaluation system.
-We further analyze the deficiencies of current research within our evaluation system and conclude by discussing how these data are utilized in various methods.
+We further analyze under-covered evaluation dimensions within a representative set of works according to our evaluation system and conclude by discussing how these data are used in downstream applications.

 \item \textbf{A Systematic Metrics Taxonomy.} Our framework provides a systematic approach to data evaluation by directly classifying metrics according to their utility.
 We first categorize metrics into two major pillars: Quality and Trustworthiness.
-We then offer a more detailed breakdown into sub-categories, such as validity and fidelity for quality, and fairness, robustness, and privacy for trustworthiness.
-This contribution offers a clear roadmap for the community to evaluate the quality of synthetic data directly.
+We then offer a more detailed dimension-level taxonomy, including quality dimensions such as validity, fidelity, diversity, and utility, and trustworthiness dimensions such as faithfulness, safety, robustness, fairness, privacy, provenance, and benchmark contamination, with modality-specific instantiations discussed in later sections.

-\item \textbf{A Unified Cross-Modal Coverage.} LLM Data Auditor goes beyond a single modality by organizing six mainstream data modalities and evaluating them under a unified framework.
+\item \textbf{Unified Cross-Modal Coverage.} LLM Data Auditor goes beyond a single modality by organizing six mainstream data modalities and evaluating them under a unified framework.
 By observing different modalities through this consistent perspective, our work provides the community with systematic guidance on how to generate, evaluate, and utilize data across various modalities.

-\item \textbf{Evaluation Gap Analysis.} Guided by our framework, we conduct a systematic analysis of representative works in LLM-generated data.
-By auditing the experimental evaluations of these studies, we identify critical evaluation dimensions that are currently overlooked.
+\item \textbf{Evaluation Gap Analysis.} Guided by our framework, we conduct a structured audit of representative works in LLM-generated data.
+By auditing the experimental evaluations of these studies, we identify evaluation dimensions that are less consistently reported in the representative works we review.
 Our analysis highlights specific evaluation gaps for the community to address in future research, providing actionable guidance for more rigorous data assessment. \end{itemize}